 You must supply the proof that you did not voluntarily end your railroad employment.
 The best evidence is the letter from your employer that describes the circumstances of your separation.
 Other acceptable proofs are personnel, payroll, and health insurance records that show your employment status.
-If none of these documents exist when your application is filed, it will be necessary for you to secure an affidavit from a railroad or union official or from two of your former coworkers who can be identified by the RRB as railroad employees.
+If none of these documents exist when your application is filed, it will be necessary for you to secure an affidavit from a railroad or union official or from two of your former co-workers who can be identified by the RRB as railroad employees.

-Chapter 6 - Requirements for Supplemental Annuity
+Chapter 6 - Requirements for a Supplemental Annuity

-Some retired railroad employees may be eligible to receive a supplemental annuity from the RRB.
-This is in addition to the regular age and service or disability annuity.
+Some retired railroad employees may be eligible to receive a supplemental annuity from the RRB, in addition to their regular age and service or disability annuity.

-- A. Requirements for a Supplemental Annuity -To be eligible for a supplemental annuity, you must meet all of the following requirements: - 1.
-Age and Railroad Service You must be at least age 65 with at least 300 months (25 years) of creditable railroad service, or at least age 60 with at least 360 months (30 years) of creditable railroad service.
-(Note that the age requirement for the supplemental annuity is not affected by the definition of Full Retirement Age (FRA) explained in Chapter 14.); - 2.
-Qualified for Annuity You must be eligible for, and have filed for, an age and service or disability annuity.
-The supplemental annuity can never begin before the regular age and service or disability annuity; - 3.
-Railroad Service Before October 1, 1981 - You must have railroad service creditable to at least one month before October 1, 1981; and, - 4.
-Current Connection - You must have a Current Connection with the railroad industry as explained in Chapter 5. - B. Reduction for Employer Pension The amount of your supplemental annuity is reduced if you are receiving a monthly pension from your railroad employer that is based in whole or in part on railroad employer contributions.
-It is also reduced for any lump-sum distribution of the employer contributions that you receive from your pension plan, in lieu of a monthly rate.
-The lump-sum distribution is considered to be paid, even if you roll-over the funds to another pension account.
+- A. Requirements for a Supplemental Annuity To be eligible for a supplemental annuity, you must meet all of the following requirements. - 1.
+Age and Railroad Service You must be at least age 65 with at least 300 months (25 years) of creditable railroad service, or at least age 60 with 360 months (30 years) of creditable railroad service.
+The age requirement for a supplemental annuity is not affected by the definition of Full Retirement Age (FRA) explained in Chapter 14; - 2.
+Qualified for Annuity You must be eligible, and have filed, for an age and service or disability annuity.
+The supplemental annuity can never begin before an age and service or disability annuity; - 3.
+Railroad Service Before October 1, 1981 You must have at least one month of creditable railroad service before October 1, 1981; and, - 4.
+Current Connection You must have a current connection with the railroad industry, as explained in Chapter 5. - B. Reduction for Employer Pension The amount of your supplemental annuity is reduced if you receive either of the following: - 1.
+A monthly pension from your railroad employer that is based in whole or in part on the employer's contributions. - 2.
+A lump-sum distribution from an employer pension in lieu of a monthly benefit.

+A lump-sum distribution is considered to be paid even if you roll-over the funds to another account.
+If a lump-sum distribution is paid in installments, the installment payments are considered part of the single lump-sum distribution.
 Your own contributions to your pension account do not affect your supplemental annuity.
+Also, there is no reduction to the supplemental annuity for a pension paid by a railroad labor union.

-On your annuity application, you will be asked to include the name of the railroad employer(s) with whom you still hold pension rights (other than railroad retirement).
-Indicate the category (choose one only) that most accurately applies to the job position that vested you for the employer monthly pension or lump-sum pension payment.
+You are requested on your application, to enter the name(s) of the railroad employer(s) with which you still hold pension rights.
+Select the category that most accurately applies to the job position that qualified you for the employer pension.

-The RRB will forward Form G-88p Employer's Supplemental Pension Report to your railroad employer when you:
+The RRB may forward Form G-88p, Employer's Supplemental Pension Report, to your railroad employer if additional information about your employer pension is needed.